 Checkout

-The checkout process should be as fast as the log-in.
+The checkout process should be as fast as the login.
 We advise avoiding long forms and procedures because the high number of abandoned carts is often related to extra fees and the overwhelming complexity of the process.
 Also, make sure the customer can see the total price with delivery and service fees included before moving forward.
-High or hidden extra costs are often the reasons why some 83% of people abandon their carts.
+High or hidden extra costs are often why some 83% of people abandon their carts.

 Tip: The ‘Pay now’ or ‘Buy now’ button should be located in the center of the thumb-friendly zone to be visible.
-Our recommendation is to stick to minimalistic design and not to overload the page with elements.
+Our recommendation is to stick to a minimalistic design and not overload the page with elements.

 To avoid overburdening the checkout page, many companies use the progressive disclosure feature as a part of the eCommerce app UI/UX design.
-This design pattern allows sequencing of the information across several screens or sets.
+This design pattern allows the sequencing of the information across several screens or sets.
 A user can simply hit a plus icon or tap ‘Next’ to reveal more information about the order.

 The structure of an eCommerce app design should be as clear as possible.
 The three-tap rule helps here — it should take no more than 3 taps for users to get to the product they need to buy.
 It’s a golden rule of best eCommerce app UX design — the fewer steps each action takes, the better.